-- Avoid giving milk or oils. - Avoid giving alcohol. - IF SWALLOWED, REFER FOR MEDICAL ATTENTION, WHERE POSSIBLE, WITHOUT DELAY. - For advice, contact a Poisons Information Centre or a doctor. - Urgent hospital treatment is likely to be needed. - In the mean time, qualified first-aid personnel should treat the patient following observation and employing supportive measures as indicated by the patient's condition. - ▶ If the services of a medical officer or medical doctor are readily available, the patient should be placed in his/her care and a copy of the MSDS should be provided.
-Further action will be the responsibility of the medical specialist. - ▶ If medical attention is not available on the worksite or surroundings send the patient to a hospital together with a copy of the MSDS.

-Where medical attention is not immediately available or where the patient is more than 15 minutes from a hospital or unless instructed otherwise

-▶ INDUCE vorniting with fingers down the back of the throat, ONLY IF CONSCIOUS.
+As this reaction may be delayed up to 24 hours after exposure, affected individuals need complete rest (preferably in semi-recumbent posture) and must be kept under medical observation even if no symptoms are (yet) manifested ▶ Before any such manifestation, the administration of a spray containing a dexamethasone derivative or beclomethasone derivative may be considered.
+This must definitely be left to a doctor or person authorised by him/her.
+(ICSC13719) Avoid giving milk or oils Avoid giving alcohol. ▶ IF SWALLOWED, REFER FOR MEDICAL ATTENTION, WHERE POSSIBLE, WITHOUT DELAY. ▶ For advice, contact a Poisons Information Centre or a doctor.
+Urgent hospital treatment is likely to be needed.
+In the mean time, qualified first-aid personnel should treat the patient following observation and employing supportive measures as indicated by the patient's condition. ▶ If the services of a medical officer or medical doctor are readily available, the patient should be placed in his/her care and a copy of the MSDS should be provided.
+Further action will be the responsibility of the medical specialist ▶ If medical attention is not available on the worksite or surroundings send the patient to a hospital together with a copy of the MSDS.
+Ingestion Where medical attention is not immediately available or where the patient is more than 15 minutes from a hospital or unless instructed otherwise ▶ INDUCE vomiting with fingers down the back of the throat, ONLY IF CONSCIOUS.
 Lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
 NOTE: Wear a protective glove when inducing vomiting by mechanical means.
 If spontaneous vomiting appears imminent or occurs, hold patient's head down, lower than their hips to help avoid possible aspiration of vomitus.